David Seymour: Philip Polkinghorne letter

 On 9 February 2025, Seymour acknowledged that he had written a letter to Auckland District Commander Karyn Malthus in April 2022 complaining about former eye surgeon Philip Polkinghorne's treatment by Police during the course of their investigation into the death of his wife Pauline Hanna.
 Seymour said that he had written to Police in his capacity as Polkinghorne's electorate member of Parliament.
 Seymour had written the letter prior to Police charging Polkinghorne with murder in August 2022.
 On 10 February 2025, Prime Minister Luxon criticised Seymour's letter as "ill-advised" since Polkinghorne was the subject of an active Police investigation at the time.
 In response, Seymour countered that he was advocating for a constituent and believed that Police had gone "beyond the brief" of their investigation at the time.
 Later that night, Seymour met with Luxon to resolve their differences regarding the Polkinghorne letter.
 Seymour's actions were also criticised by Labour Party leader Chris Hipkins, who called for his resignation as a cabinet minister, and Chief Victims' Advisor Ruth Money, who said that Seymour should have raised Polkinghorne's concerns with the Independent Police Conduct Authority (IPCA).

+Handling of Tim Jago sexual assault allegations

+In early 2025, Seymour was criticised for advising a sexual abuse survivor to contact an employment lawyer instead of the police after being warned that former ACT Party president Tim Jago had sexually assaulted several teenage boys in the 1990s.

+Seymour was initially contacted by the victim’s wife about then-ACT president Jago being a “sexual predator” in November 2022, two months before Jago was charged with indecent assault and exited from the ACT Party.

+Jago was subsequently convicted of eight charges of indecent assault in 2024.

+Seymour denied wrongdoing in his handling of the complaint and suggestions he tried to cover up the complaint.